Blessing of Multilinguality: A Systematic Analysis of Multilingual In-Context Learning: Experiment Setups

 \textbf{Models}.
 We evaluate state-of-the-art instruction-tuned LLMs with about 8 billion parameters, which have officially claimed multilingual capabilities in model release: \textsf{Llama3-8B-Instruct}, \textsf{Llama3.1-8B-Instruct} \citep{llama3}, \textsf{Qwen2-7B-Instruct} \citep{qwen2}, \textsf{Qwen2.5-7B-Instruct} \citep{qwen2.5}, \textsf{Mistral-NeMo-12B-Instruct} \citep{mistral} and \textsf{Aya-Expanse-8B} \citep{aya-expanse}.
 For additional references, we evaluate OpenAI closed-sourced commercial models, including \textsf{GPT3.5-turbo} \citep{gpt3.5} and \textsf{GPT4o-mini} \citep{gpt4o-mini}.
 Detailed model cards can be found in \cref{app:model}.

-\textbf{Datasets.} We evaluate the models using multilingual benchmarks from three distinct domains: (1) \mgsm \cite{mgsm}, a benchmark of 250 grade-school math problems sampled from the English GSM8K \citep{gsm8k} and translated into 10 additional languages by expert native speakers.
-(2) XCOPA \cite{xcopa}, a commonsense reasoning benchmark that extends the COPA dataset \citep{copa} to $11$ additional languages.\footnote{In this work, we merge the English COPA and XCOPA datasets, which we still refer to as \xcopa.} (3) \xlwic \cite{xlwic}, a cross-lingual word-in-context understanding dataset spanning $13$ languages, where models are expected to tell whether a polysemous word retains the same meaning in two contexts.
+\textbf{Datasets.} We evaluate the models using multilingual benchmarks from $4$ distinct domains: (1) \mgsm \cite{mgsm}, a benchmark of $250$ grade-school math problems sampled from the English GSM8K \citep{gsm8k} and translated into 10 additional languages by expert native speakers.
+(2) \xcopa \cite{xcopa}, a commonsense reasoning benchmark that extends the COPA dataset in English \citep{copa} to $11$ additional languages.
+(3) \xlwic \cite{xlwic}, a cross-lingual word-in-context understanding dataset spanning $13$ languages, where models are expected to tell whether a polysemous word retains the same meaning in two contexts.
+(4) \xquad \cite{xquad} is designed to evaluate cross-lingual question answering performance, based on the English SQuAD \cite{squad} dataset and professionally translated into 10 languages.

-\mgsm and \xcopa are \textit{parallel} where each corresponding datapoint across different language splits contains semantically equivalent content, allowing us to minimize semantic confounders in our experimental design. \xlwic is language-specific and translation-variant thus naturally non-parallel.
+\mgsm, \xcopa and \xquad are \textit{parallel} where each corresponding datapoint across different language splits contains semantically equivalent content, allowing us to minimize semantic confounders in our experimental design. \xlwic is language-specific and translation-variant thus naturally non-parallel.
 Dataset properties and examples are in \cref{tab:dataset,tab:dataset_additional_info}.
 Details of data curation are in \cref{app:dataset}.

 \textbf{Languages.} Languages with large-scale digitized data resources on the web are known as \textit{high-resource languages} \citep[HRLs;][]{bender_rule}, which are exemplified by English, Spanish, and Chinese, among others.
 In contrast, \textit{low-resource languages} (LRL) have scarce accessible data \cite{nllb}.
 However, a universal standard for dichotomizing languages as either high- or low-resource has not been set \citep{bender_rule,state_and_fate_of_linguistic_diversity,survey_low_resource_nlp}.
 Moreover, none of the models we evaluate has disclosed the language distributions in their training corpora.
 As a workaround, we define our preset HRL list as the union of the 20 most frequent languages in \textsf{Llama2} \cite{llama2} and \textsf{PaLM} \cite{palm}, and classify languages out of the HRL list as LRLs.
 Details of the preset HRL list can be found in \cref{app:lang}.